Everything I Wish I'd Known About Breast Reduction

 Advertisement

-In the run-up to the surgery, I trawled TikTok for first-person accounts of breast reduction.
-What had prompted the decision?
-What was the recovery process like?
-Women I didn’t know from all over the world offered up their experiences.
-Social media, normally a breeding ground for body shaming and negativity, became a sanctuary.
-One woman advised creating a photo album on your phone of 'perfect boobs' to show the surgeon, as 'small' is subjective.
-I began to look at social media in a very different way.
-The toxicity it can breed is obvious but I found it liberating.

-I prepared for the surgery as if going into battle: new button-up pyjamas, compression bras, a supportive foam wedge to sleep on at night.
+I prepared for the surgery as if going into battle: new button-up pajamas, compression bras, a supportive foam wedge to sleep on at night.
 I documented the surgery day and the recovery process on Instagram, at first only on Close Friends, scared of the reaction.
 I need not have feared: friends from all over the world messaged to say they had considered this procedure and some even got in touch to say they’d undergone the operation, quietly and in private.
-The resounding commonality was a desire to live in a body which is pain-free.
+The resounding commonality was a desire to live in a body that is pain-free.
 Sarah, 54, told me: "The tension and pain in my upper body evaporated after the surgery."
+One further thing was clear: cases of getting this life-changing operation done in the UK, where I live, and through the National Health Service (NHS) are rarer than hen’s teeth.

 Advertisement